tamaragevorgyan/gettyimages-api/README.md

     curl -i "https://connect.gettyimages.com/images/{id}?fields=id,title

-In the last example, the `fields` querystring parameter will limit the response information down to the id and title of the image requested.
+In the last example, the `fields` querystring parameter will limit the response fields to `id` and `title`.

 ### Errors